danielmillar/FancyPlugins/plugins/fancyvisuals/README.md

 # FancyVisuals

+> [!IMPORTANT]
+> FancyVisuals is not being actively developed anymore.

 **Do not use this plugin in production!
 It is still in development and may contain bugs and unfinished features.**

 This is a plugin to customise most visual components of your minecraft server.
 This includes the scoreboard, tablist,